 If you’ve decided to give freelancing online a go, here are some tips to succeed.

 Find a good freelance site to get started.
 Here are some of my recommendations.

 Fiverr is one of the most popular online freelancing sites.
-The idea with Fiverr is to offer a particular job for $5 or multiples of $5.
-They’re people on Fiverr killing earning thousands of dollars per month.
+The idea with this site is to offer a particular job for $5 or multiples of $5.
+There are people on the freelancing site killing earning thousands of dollars per month.
 So don’t be mislead by the name.

 You can offer as many gigs as you want, so don’t be shy about setting up gigs.

 Upwork is another one of the more popular online freelancing sites.
 I’ve made a full-time living on this site in the past.
 On Upwork, you find jobs that you’re interested in and send out proposals to the buyer.

 After you’ve registered, you’ll need connects to be able to send out proposals.
 Each connect costs 15 cents.
 Each job needs, at least, two connects to make a proposal.